 How to Prepare for the Test

-How the Test Will Feel
+How the Test will Feel

 Why the Test is Performed

-A cytology exam is used to look for cancer and precancerous cells, or more rarely for other conditions (like seeing systemic erythematosous cells).
+A cytology exam is used to look for cancer and precancerous cells.
+It may also be done for other conditions, such as identifying systemic lupus erythematosus cells.

 Normal cells are seen.